henrylawson/FactoryFriend/README.md

 objects easy and maintainable.

 # Why use FactoryFriend?
-FactoryFriend's true power is seen when utilised alongside a unit level testing framework.
+FactoryFriend's true power is seen when utilised alongside a testing framework.
 FactoryFriend can be used to clean up and simplify the repetetive creation of domain model entities.
 Often the same domain models are required but with varying states.
 These states may be "valid",